minprog/pyprog/opdrachten/week7/lisp/venglish.md

 ## Doctests

 Above you can find a few doctests.
 These test the complete usage of the class, including a call to `is_valid`.
-You could add them to a docstring for the `class`, or to a docstring for the `is_valid` method.
-The doctests above are not the only ones that you could use.
+You can add them to the docstring of `is_valid`.
+Do write some more tests, though!

 ## Main